BLM offering Western Slope oil and gas leases for sale, totaling over $5.7M

 According to a Friday news release from the BLM, the agency’s upcoming Sept.
 26 lease sales are part of a quarterly sale of oil and gas leases, which will total about 80 parcels and some 79,000 acres.
 Last year, the agency said they sold 103 parcels totaling about 68,000 acres for a total of $5,750,756, which includes rentals and fees.

-“Statewide, approximately 30,600 jobs are tied to oil and gas development on BLM-managed public lands,” BLM said Friday in their release.
+“Statewide, approximately 30,600 jobs are tied to oil and gas development on BLM-managed public lands,” BLM representatives said Friday in the release.
 “The state of Colorado receives 48% of the proceeds from each lease sale, with the remainder going to the U.S. Government.”

-Many of the parcels offered in September by BLM will be in Routt, Moffat and Rio Blanco Counties.
-In Moffat County, a large contingent of parcels are near the Wyoming border at or near the intersection of Moffat County Roads 7 and 92.
+Many of the parcels offered in September by BLM will be in Routt, Moffat and Rio Blanco counties.
+In Moffat County, a large contingent of parcels are near the Wyoming border at or near the intersection of Moffat County roads 7 and 92.
 Two smaller parcels are for sale to the northwest near Powder Wash.
 The town of Dinosaur has several parcels up for grabs near town.
 Just south of Dinosaur in Rio Blanco County, BLM has three large parcels and a smaller fourth parcel for sale on or near Rio Blanco County Road 64.

 BLM is also offering parcels in Routt County with a large group to the northwest on the Moffat County line.
 At least eight oil and gas lease parcels are for sale north of Routt County Road 82 near Brush Mountain.
 Routt County has still more smaller BLM oil and gas lease parcels available south of the Yampa Valley Regional Airport and Hayden near Hillberry Mountain, Holderness Gulch and Stokes Gulch.